dotnet/csharplang/spec/expressions.md

 <!-- -->

--   If the bool value produced by the step above is true, then `x` is evaluated and converted to the type of the conditional expression, and this becomes the result of the conditional expression.
+-   If the bool value produced by the step above is `true`, then `x` is evaluated and converted to the type of the conditional expression, and this becomes the result of the conditional expression.

 -   Otherwise, `y` is evaluated and converted to the type of the conditional expression, and this becomes the result of the conditional expression.